aphrc-dswb/dswb-open-science-capacity-wg/ways-of-working/index.md

 **Ways of Working** is a phrase that describes how people participate, collaborate, and interrelate.
 Also known as working agreements, team arrangements, shared expectations, ground rules and group understandings.

 Open science projects use open practices in shaping and delivering on their vision, mission, norms, policies, culture and project information required to work openly.
-Read about open science and our commitment to adopting open practices on our website](https://dswb.africa/open-science/).
+Read about open science and our commitment to adopting open practices on our website: [dswb.africa/open-science](https://dswb.africa/open-science/).
 ```

 In collaboration with our community members, we co-develop, centralise and build a shared understanding of our ways of working, aiming to engage all community members through inclusive, equitable, and thoughtful approaches.